Ee-Chee/Spiced-Academy-tabasco-curriculum/wk6_promises/README.md

     done!
     ```

-2. Do the same thing recursively.
+    **Bonus:** Do the same thing recursively.
 That is, if an item is a directory, read its contents and log to the console whether each item it contains is a directory or not.
 The result should look like this:

     ```
     /Users/discoduck/fun-with-fs/files/README.md is not a directory